 Don’t tell the other party to fix the problem without describing your ideal solution.
 Ask for a specific amount of money, for example, or precise details about other compensation options, such as repairs.
 Don’t forget to provide a deadline for a response.

 Make sure you thoroughly review and include the happenings of the pursuit thus far.
-You both know what’s gone on between you, but if you end up in court, the judge will only have a blank slate.
+You both know what has happened, but if you end up in court, the judge will only have a blank slate.
 Having all of the details in place will make it easier to justify your requests.

 Avoid dancing around the point or using more words than you need to.
 Getting directly to what you want shows the other party that you’re serious about having your needs met.
 Should you end up in a courtroom, too, busy clerks and judges might appreciate that there’s less to read.

 If you’re going to write a demand letter, don’t sit on it; make sure it’s sent to the other party as soon as possible.
-Additionally, as with all lawsuits, the sooner you start to get all of your information together, the better.
+As with all lawsuits, the sooner you start to get all of your information together, the better.

 In order to prove that you have a case, you might need to submit copies of documents along with your demand letter.
 If you require copies of accident reports, photographs, medical bills, or other financial statements, get those together as soon as possible.
 A complete package is better than sending along a letter and following it up with documents later.

 In the court of law, the written word is better than a spoken arrangement.
 Keep at least one copy of your demand letter for yourself.
-If you decide to hire an attorney, he or she will need a copy, too.
+If you decide to hire an attorney, they will need a copy, too.